alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Production<br><br>
- Power: Attraction / Creation
+ Power: Attraction / Creation<br>
- Knowledge: Synchronicity - Uniting the threads of existence.
+ Knowledge: Synchronicity - Uniting the threads of existence.<br>
  Description: The Power of Production empowers a wizard to draw situations and desires into their reality.
 This ability stems from a profound understanding of Synchronicity, the cosmic principle that everything is interconnected and influences each other.
 It acknowledges that the power to attract lies within, awaiting manifestation.
 <br>
 <pre>